Claudio Osorio

-Claudio Osorio, born November 16, 1958, is a Venezuelan entrepreneur and businessman based in Miami, Florida.
-He rose to prominence in the late 1990s (Osorio was named “entrepreneur of the year” by Ernst & Young in 1997) due to the expansion of his company CHS Electronics, formerly a leading international distributor of microcomputers, peripherals, and software that went bankrupt after accounting scandals.
-The next company Osorio founded Innovida, also went through receivership and, ultimately, bankruptcy.
-Osorio is facing five separate lawsuits for fraud.
-Investors claimed that millions had disappeared from Innovida's accounts.
-He and his wife, Amarilis, are accused of defrauding a charitable effort to build homes in Haiti after the 2009 earthquake.
+Claudio Eleazar Osorio (born November 16, 1958) is a Venezuelan-American former businessman and fraudster who became a convicted felon.
+He had been based in Star Island, Miami, Florida.
+He rose to prominence in the late 1990s (Osorio was named "entrepreneur of the year" by Ernst & Young in 1997) due to the expansion of his company CHS Electronics, formerly a leading international distributor of microcomputers, peripherals, and software that went bankrupt after accounting scandals.

+The next company Osorio founded, Innovida, also went through receivership and, ultimately, bankruptcy.
+Osorio faced five separate lawsuits for fraud after investors claimed that millions had disappeared from Innovida's accounts.

+He and his wife, Amarilis, were also accused of defrauding a charitable effort to build homes in Haiti after the 2010 Haiti earthquake.
 Osorio filed for bankruptcy in 2011.
-In December 2012, Osorio was arrested and charged for his alleged involvement in a $40 million fraud.
-In 2013 he was sentenced to 12 1/2 years in jail for fraud.
+In December 2012, Osorio was arrested and charged for his involvement in a $40 million fraud.

+In 2013 he was sentenced to 12-1/2 years in prison for fraud.
+Osorio was released from Federal prison on 13 January 2022 after serving 9 years.
+He is assigned Federal Bureau of Prisons inmate number 01273-104.

+Career

 CHS Electronics

 CHS Electronics had been a public company since August 1994.
 In 1995, Osorio took it to Nasdaq's smallcap listing.
 In 1997, CHS Electronics audited accounts reported $4.75 billion worth of sales, and net earnings of $48.3 million.
 Also in 1997, a $475 million offering of CHS Electronics stock done by Raymond James & Associates was the largest underwriting done outside New York on the year.
 Nearly 20 percent of the offering went to large foreign institutional investors via its European offices.

 By 2000, however, the share price of CHS Electronics had tumbled.
 Osorio's CHS Electronics filed for chapter 11.
 Osorio has since been accused of civil fraud in several lawsuits, and was targeted by a $220 million Swiss criminal probe in relation to CHS in 2010.
 It has also been reported that the SEC was investigating Osorio for "possible violations of federal securities laws."